Can you shower with contact lenses on?

 Most water isn't germ-free

-The water that comes out of your tap is typically safe to drink, because it’s treated and regulated and tested often, but that doesn’t mean it’s safe for your eyes.
-A microbe called Acanthamoeba is quite common in many sources of water such as drinking water, swimming pools, lakes, rivers, saunas, hot tubs, and more.
-And it can be particularly dangerous for your eyes.
-It can cause an eye infection called Acanthamoeba keratitis, which can be very painful and may even lead to blindness.
+The water that comes out of your tap is typically safe to drink because it’s treated, and tested often, but that doesn’t mean it’s safe for your eyes.
+A microbe called Acanthamoeba is quite common in many sources of water like drinking water, swimming pools, lakes, rivers, saunas, hot tubs, and more—and it can be particularly dangerous for your eyes.
+Acanthamoeba can cause an eye infection called Acanthamoeba keratitis, which can be very painful and may even lead to blindness.

 Water can warp your lenses

-Of course, there are other kinds of water that don’t have bacteria or any additives in it, like distilled water or laboratory-grade sterile water.
-But your lenses shouldn’t touch that either.
-Contact lenses are made to feel comfortable in your eyes, and the tears that coat your eyes are made of much more than just water.
-When water gets on contact lenses, they can swell, potentially creating discomfort or distorted vision.
+Of course, there are other kinds of water that don’t have bacteria or any additives in it, like distilled water or laboratory-grade sterile water, but your lenses shouldn’t touch that either.
+Contact lenses are made to stay moist with your natural tears, and the tears that coat your eyes are made of more than just water.
+When contact lenses come into contact with water, they can swell or change shape, leading to distorted vision or lenses that generally don't sit on the eye as they should.

-What if you accidently shower with your contacts in?
+What if you accidently shower with your contacts on?

 Stay in touch